CommonEvaluationPlatform/CEP/generators/mitll-blocks/src/main/resources/vsrc/dsp/README.md

 The core DSP blocks (DFT/IDFT/IIR/FIR) were generated using the free online hardware generators provided by the [Spiral Project](http://www.spiral.net/).

 Due to licensing restrictions, the generated DFT and IDFT cores cannot be directly included within the CEP repository.
-Thus, following generation using the following parameters, the results should be placed in <CEP ROOT>/generated_dsp_code
+Thus, following generation using the following parameters, the results should be placed in `<CEP ROOT>/generators/mitll-blocks/src/main/resources/vsrc/generated_dsp_code`

 ## Generator Websites
 * DFT/iDFT: [Spiral Project DFT Gen](http://www.spiral.net/hardware/dftgen.html)